Lopinavir / RitonavirBrand Name: Kaletra Other Names: LPV / RTV, LPV/r, ritonavir-boosted lopinavir Drug Class: Combination Drugs

 - Pain in the stomach area (abdominal pain)

 - Sensation of abnormal heartbeats

 Kaletra oral solution contains alcohol and propylene glycol.
-(An oral solution is a mixture of a medicine and a liquid that can be taken by mouth.)
 The added substances may cause side effects in babies taking Kaletra oral solution.
 Contact your health care provider right away if your baby appears too sleepy or his or her breathing has changed.